AdrianAntico/AutoQuant/README.md

 ##### Unsupervised Learning Functions:
 4. **GenTSAnomVars**: - Generate time series anomaly variables.
 (Cross with Feature Engineering) Create indicator variables (high, low) along with cumulative anomaly rates (high, low) based on control limits methodology over a max of two grouping variables and a date variable (effectively a rolling GLM).
 5. **ResidualOutliers**: Residual outliers from time series modeling.
 (Cross with Feature Engineering) Utilize tsoutliers to indicate outliers within a time series data set
-6. **GLRM_KMeans_Col**: Generalized low rank model followed by KMeans.
+6. **AutoKMeans**: Generalized low rank model followed by KMeans.
 (Possible cross with Feature Engineering) Generate a column with a cluster identifier based on a grid tuned (optional) generalized low rank model and a grid tuned (optimal) K-Optimal searching K-Means algorithm

 ##### Feature Engineering Functions:
 7. **FAST_GDL_Feature_Engineering**: Fast generalized distributed lag feature engineering.
 Rapidly generate time between events, autoregressive, moving average / standard deviation / min / max / quantile 85 / quantile 95 for when you want to generate these features only for predicting events at the latest time interval of the data set.
 100% data.table except for rolling statistics.